The object enables the communication with other computers (mostly with control computers of PLC

 type) via Ethernet

 or via the computer's serial port

 This object can be created in objects: PmaRoot, PmaFolder, PmaPrototype.
 Multiple objects of this type can be created in such objects.

-Usage of the PmaComm object requires purchase of the license for the appropriate communication driver - see List of communication drivers.
+The usage of the PmaComm object requires purchase of the license for the appropriate communication driver - see List of communication drivers.

 object can be used in the application more times, it can be even configured more times with the same protocol (driver).

 For serial link each PmaComm object must have defined another communication port.
-For example, when one PmaComm object communicates through COM1, then next PmaComm object can communicate for example through COM2 (COM3,..) but it mustn't communicate through COM1.
+For example, if one PmaComm object communicates through COM1, then next PmaComm object can communicate for example through COM2 (COM3,..) but it mustn't communicate through COM1.

 object specifies what port and protocol will be used for the data transfer.
 Data required for the transfer are then defined in the PmaCommMsg

 - Is a "low level" object, meaning that the data format in this object is created depending on the communication message type, defined by corresponding protocol.
 If you want to receive, for example, both registers and counters, then two PmaCommMsg

 objects must be created because the current protocol does not support receiving both registers and counters in one message.